 Denise and Luke are a part of a team that is convinced that no one should live and die without hearing God’s good news and is working to bring the gospel to the largest ethnic minority in an eastern Asian country.
 Currently there is not one known follower of Jesus Christ among this people and no Christian resources in their language.
 Scattered around a mountainous region in small, isolated villages, this people group observes the animistic Mo religion, believing that spirits are present in everything.
 Denise, Luke, and their teammates are working to create an enterprise that will allow them to be able to enter the villages and share the good news of Christ.

-Tiny Hands is a Christian non-profit organization particularly called to orphans, street children, and the victims of the sex-trafficking industry in South Asia.
-In 2007, Faith Bible Church partnered with Tiny Hands to open a children’s home named Hesed Home in Siliguri, India.
-Learn more at www.tinyhandsinternational.org.
+Love Justice is a Christian non-profit organization particularly called to serve orphans, street children, and the victims of the sex-trafficking industry in South Asia.
+In 2007, Faith Bible Church partnered with Love Justice International to open a children’s home named Hesed Home in Siliguri, India.
+Learn more at www.lovejustice.ngo.

 International Gospel Ministries

 Terry and Lorie Lingel oversee International Gospel Ministries.
 They split their time between their home in Idaho and Mexico, where they bring the gospel to lost people through evangelistic outreaches, support local pastors, and serve the poor.